Blueprint – Understanding Schedules

 220 Chapter 9

 and rows) that list information about specific items.
 Schedules allow you to quickly refer to a specific item.
 On large commercial projects schedules may require several sheets.
-The exact method of representation depends upon individual standards.
+The exact method of representation depends upon individual company standards.
 While schedules are usually presented in tabulated form, they are often accompanied by pictorial schedules for additional clarity.
 This feature is discussed below.

 There are many software systems today that allow you to make schedules easily and quickly.
 For example, in Architectural Desktop schedules are constructed of tabulated data that are extracted from the individual objects in your drawings.
 To simplify matters, Autodesk has built into ADT2 a good number of schedules that can be used as is or as a basis for customizing.
 VectorWorks Architect is another excellent program for generating door and window schedules.
-Figure 9.1 illustrates some of the procedures used to generate door and window schedules using VectorWorks software.
+Figure 9.1 illustrates some of the procedures used to generate door and window schedules using VectorWorks CAD software.

 | Door Schedule